science6uru/Spritely-Graphical/README.md

 <p align="center">
 Spritely is a free & open-source tool to completely automate your spritesheet creation workflow.

+Changes and Fixes from Spritely 1.0:

+- Switched from ImageMagick to Pillow for major performance gains, now renders an 8x8 in under a second on my laptop.
+(It used to be around one minute with ImageMagick)

+- Fixed gif transparency-related bugs.

+- Removed render to APNG due to lack of support on most systems and honestly I didn't want to deal with it.

+- New GUI app.

 Features include:

-- Evenly remove extra images from a large set, so it can fit on a smaller spritesheet
+- Evenly remove extra images from a large set, so it can fit on a smaller spritesheet.

 - Smart trimming (crops all images evenly based on combined maximum dimensions)

-- Previewing generated spritesheet as a .GIF File
+- Previewing generated spritesheet as a .GIF File.

-- Customizable grid specifications
+- Customizable grid specifications.

 - Now in GUI!